 It is said that many events are witnessed in the premises of this sacred place of Trimbakeshwar Shiva temple-like as Lord Rama came at Trimbakeshwar for doing Shraddha of their father Dashrath, Sage Gautama took the dip bath at Kushavarta pond (holy Pond).
 The Mukhya Dwar (main gate) of the Trimbakeshwar Temple leads us to the visit queue, splitting into 6-7 lines for devotees' convenience.
 At the beginning of the temple, a prominent Nandi (made of white marble) faces the Shiva linga.
 Nandi is said to be the Vahana (Vehicle) of Lord Shiva (Shankara).
 It is believed that if one tells his wish/ desire in the ear of Nandi, then he will convey that wish to Lord Shiva.
 After the Nandi temple, there is a big (spacious to meditate and worship) hall called "Sabha Mandap," and then "Gabhara" main temple where linga is situated.

-Trimbakeshwar Devasthan Trust has started a new facility of “TRIMBAKESHWAR TEMPLE LIVE DARSHAN”.
+Trimbakeshwar Devasthan Trust has started a new facility of “TRIMBAKESHWAR SHIVA TEMPLE LIVE DARSHAN”.
 All the Pandit Ji (you are watching in the video) who perform Puja’s in the temple are the authorized tamrpatradhari purohits of Trimbakeshwar.
-This vital step of live streaming is taken for all the devotees and admirers who are not able to come to Trimbakeshwar to seek Lord Shiva’s blessing this year for “The great night of shiva –MAHASHIVRATRI” due to the covid-19 pandemic.
+This vital step of live streaming is taken for all the devotees and admirers who are not able to come to the temple, to seek Lord Shiva’s blessing this year.

 There are authorized purohits who have the birthright from ages to perform all pujas like Narayan Nagbali puja, Kalsarpa puja, Maha Mrityunjaya Mantra Jaap, Kumbh Vivah, Tripindi Shraddha,